tobeva/tobeva.com/content/en/about/videogames/_index.md

 I learned a lot of great software engineering habits while at Harmonix.
 The rigors of console game development are legendary, since you have limited hardware but the games need to be polished and perform flawlessly.
-Working with the musicians and artists on the team was a blast, and I learned a fair amount about game design, and design in general.

 ![GuitarHero Box](guitar-hero-box.jpg)

+The games were written mostly in C++ but we also used a custom scripting language and we used Python for build tools.
+The musician and artists on the team outnumbered the programmers, which made for a fun work environment.
+I learned a fair amount beyond programing including interaction design and how on-time projects are managed.